 Self Learning: We will post self-learning materials (videos + slides) each week, and the students need to learn the materials before the next online class.

-In-class Teaching: We will work on an in-class lab with the students together.
-Students need to follow the steps and work on the lab.
-The progress that a student made during the class might be counted for the participation score (5% total throughout the semester).
+In-class Teaching: We will work on a lab task together.
+Students need to follow the steps and solve a challenge during the class.
+The progress that students made during or shortly after the class will be counted as in-class milestone points.

 This course expect the students know the following techniques in prior: